-The spokesman for the American Heart Association, Dr. Gregg Fonarow, states that doing physical exercise reduces the risk of a premature death, helps fight cardiovascular problems, and maintains its health.
-A studied proved that walking and running help reduce cardiac diseases.
+The spokesman for the American Heart Association, Dr. Gregg Fonarow, states that doing physical exercise reduces the risk of a premature death, helps fight cardiovascular problems, and maintains good health.
+Research showed that walking and running help reduce cardiac diseases.

 - In regards to cholesterol, walking reduced it by 7% and running by 4.3%

-- In regards to the risk of getting cardiac diseases, walking reduced it by 9.3% and running by 4.5%
+- As far as the risk of getting cardiac diseases is concerned, walking reduced it by 9.3% and running by 4.5%

 - In regards to hypertension, walking reduced the possibility of contracting it by 7.2% and running by 4.2%